This post may contain affiliate links. See my policy page for more info.

 Renting A Car

 Renting a car in Cuba is possible, but it’s not easy.
 The online car rental systems there generally don’t work for foreigners.
 The best option is to inquire by email or phone about a rental a few weeks or more before your trip.
 Don’t expect to just show up at the airport and book a rental car, they simply don’t have enough for the demand.

-READ MORE: How To Find Cheap Flights
+READ MORE: How To Find The Cheapest Flights Online